 Strength & Conditioning

-The strength and conditioning program at Woodward Academy is headed up by a full-time certified strength coach.
+The strength and conditioning program at Woodward Academy is headed up by full-time certified strength coach Ty McCard.
 This program was put in place to help our athletes improve their strength and speed so that they could keep pace with the high level of athletic competition in GA’s high school sports.
 Most students will receive an individualized, written work out that is designed to help them achieve progressive gains.
-These work outs can be tailored to focus on strength and muscle development, speed and agility, flexibility, and injury prevention.
+These work outs can be tailored to focus on strength and muscle development, speed and agility, flexibility and injury prevention.

 Students have two ways of working out under the supervision of the coach and receiving an individual work out.
-An athlete can sign up for a weightlifting class during the school day, or work out with a team sport after school.
+An athlete can sign-up for a weightlifting class during the school day, or work out with a team sport after school.
 There are seven Upper School Personal Fitness classes offered during the school day.
-The first one is at 7:15 in the morning daily.
+The first one is held daily at 7:00 am.
 The rest correlate with the daily academic schedule.
-For more about Personal Fitness go to the PE curriculum page.
+For more about Personal Fitness, visit the PE curriculum page.

 After school, the strength coach works with athletic teams that are scheduled at different times.
 Helping these groups takes priority over training individual students.